-There are many ideas on the origin of the Irish wake for example one such myth is that it originated as a result of the Irish fondness for drinking stout which used to be drunk from pewter mugs and this unfortunately had the side effect of causing lead poisoning.
+There are many ideas on the origin of the Irish wake such as one such myth that originated as a result of the Irish fondness for drinking stout which used to be drunk from pewter mugs and this, unfortunately, had the side effect of causing lead poisoning.
 The symptoms of this illness was a catatonic state (where the victim appeared to be dead) but would recover a few hours later so friends would watch over the ‘corpse’ to see if they would eventually awaken.
 We much prefer the belief that it originated with the Celts.
-The Celts believed that when a person died they were moving on to a better one in the afterlife and that this was a cause to celebrate.
+They believed when a person died they were moving on to a better one in the afterlife, and that this was a cause to celebrate.

-To-day wakes are held pretty much as they always have been.
-The wake will traditionally be held in the home of the deceased or at the home of a close relative; this is known as the wake house.
-A room will be prepared for the deceased, in the past it would have been a parlor but more often these days a bedroom is used.
+An Irish wake is traditionally held in the home of the deceased or at the home of a close relative; this is known as the wake house.
+A room will be ready for the deceased.
+In the past, it would have been a parlor but more often these days a bedroom is used.

 After death a window is opened to allow the spirit of the deceased to leave the house, no-one must stand or block the path to the window as this may prevent the spirit from leaving and will bring misfortune to the person who blocks the route.
 After two hours the window should be closed as this will prevent the spirit from re-entering.

 The body is washed and dressed; in times gone by they would have been clothed in white.
 If the deceased was a male he would have been freshly shaved.
 This is known as being ‘laid out’.
-A rosary is then wrapped around the hands and a cross placed around the neck depending on the religion of the deceased.
-Candles are placed at the head and foot of the coffin and remain lit while the deceased is still present in the house.
+Rosary beads are then wrapped around the hands and a cross placed around the neck.
+Candles are placed at the head and foot of the coffin and stay lit while the deceased is still present in the house.
 Family members or close friends will stay with the deceased at all times taking it in shifts to watch over the departed.
 All clocks in the house will be stopped at the time the person died and all mirrors will be covered or turned to face the wall as a mark of respect.
 Also, traditionally all the curtains will be closed.

 In earlier times ‘keening’ would have taken place.
-This is when the women family members would cry and wail over the deceased.
-This took place after the body had been laid out, if the women started ‘keening’ before the body was ‘laid-out’ it would invoke evil spirits.
+This is when the female family members would cry and wail over the deceased.
+This took place after the body had been laid out if the women started ‘keening’ before the body was ‘laid-out’ it would invoke evil spirits.
 ‘Keening’ would have carried on for some time.
-One wonders if this has some bearing in the legend of the banshee.
-To-day ‘keening’ has faded out of Irish funerals.
+One wonders if this has some bearing on the legend of the banshee.
+To-day ‘keening’ has faded out of the Irish burial traditions.

 Although death is a sad occasion a traditional wake is seldom solemn.
 Friends and family alike gather and share memories and funny stories about the deceased.
-Food and drink is always present and although the church tried to ban alcohol from wakes it was unsuccessful.
-You can always spot a wake house as the men tend to congregate outside if the weather is good.
-The women will be in the kitchen making tea, sandwiches and washing the dishes.
-Friends and neighbours will bring a cake or a plate of sandwiches to help out as wake houses do tend to get very busy with a constant stream of visitors.
+Food and drink are always present and although the church tried to ban alcohol from wakes it was unsuccessful.

-The visitors will on entering the house be met by a close family member when they have offered their condolences they are then taken into the room where the deceased is.
+Visitors entering a wake house will be met by a close family member.
+After offering their condolences they are then taken into the room where the deceased is laid out.
 They will then go to the coffin and stand for a few minutes paying their respects or saying a prayer.
 They will then be taken into the other room and offered refreshments.

 Depending on religion the rosary is said twice a day with everyone in the house present to say the responses.
-There is a special rosary for the dead and it is traditionally said around midnight before the visitors leave.
+There is a special rosary for the dead and is traditionally prayed around midnight before the visitors leave.

 The Funeral Procession

-There are cremations in Ireland but its more common within the larger towns or cities than rural Ireland who tend to bury loved ones as part of the Irish burial traditions.
+There are cremations in Ireland but they’re more common in the cities.
+In rural Ireland, people tend to bury loved ones as part of their Irish burial traditions.